binbashroot/rhcsa_practice/README.md

 **Create autofs mount**
 >Exported mount: serverb.example.com:/homes
 >Configure automount so share from serverb.example.com is mounted on /home/albert whenever albert logs in

+## Task 21
+**Configure httpd to use nfs**
+> Mount the exported from serverb.example.com to servera.example.com
+> SOURCE:  serverb.example.com:/share/webfiles
+> DESTINATION: servera.example.com:/var/www/html/task21
+> The mount point on servera.example.com should persist across reboots
+> The mount point should be read and writeable
+> You must be able to see http://servera.example.com/task21/rhcsa.html